-For this grant opportunity, an application may be submitted to one of the above four Streams only.
+For this grant opportunity, an application may be submitted to one of the above three Streams only.
 Applicants must specify the Stream to which they are applying in their application.

-Four types of grants are available under this grant opportunity:
+The types of grants that are available under this grant opportunity are:

+- Incubator grants

 - Accelerator grants

-- Targeted Call for Research grants
+- Targeted Call for Research grants.

-- Incubator grants

-- Innovation grants.

-We will award the most meritorious applications with an Accelerator grant (under Stream 1), a Targeted Call for Research grant (under Streams 2 and 3) or an Incubator grant (under Stream 4).
+We will award the most meritorious applications to Stream 1 with an Incubator grant, to Stream 2 with an Accelerator grant and to Stream 3 with a Targeted Call for Research grant.